 - 1 Tb Italian flat leaf parsley

 - 1 tsp pepper divided

-- Preheat oven to 400 degrees.
+- Preheat oven to 400°.
 Prepare a sheet pan with nonstick foil or parchment paper for easy cleanup.

-- Add the egg, Worcestershire sauce, 1 tsp salt, 1/2 tsp pepper, 1/4 C BBQ sauce and breadcrumbs to the bowl with ground beef and veggies.
-There is only one way to really mix up meatloaf well and that’s with your hands.
-If you can’t stand the thought of having your hands in raw meat, you can always purchase disposable kitchen gloves, but I ain’t never scared so I jump right in with both hands.
+- There is only one way to really mix up meatloaf well and that's with your hands.
+If you can't stand the thought of having your hands in raw meat, you can always purchase disposable kitchen gloves.
 Blend well until you have one cohesive mixture.
 Divide into 4 even loaf-shaped ovals and set on the prepared baking sheet.

-- Next cut the baby yellow potatoes into small pieces, somewhere between 1/4 and 1/2-inch pieces.
-I usually quarter the potatoes that are about a half dollar size and cut the larger potatoes into 6 pieces.
-You want to make sure your potato pieces are quite small so they will be cooked through by the time the meatloaf and green beans are done.
+- Cut the baby yellow potatoes into small pieces by quartering the potatoes that are about a half dollar size and cutting the larger potatoes into 6 pieces.

-- Add potatoes and green beans to a mixing bowl and toss with 1/4 C olive oil, 1 tsp salt, 1/2 pepper and the prepared herbs.
+- Add potatoes and green beans to a mixing bowl and toss with ¼ C olive oil, 1 tsp salt, ½ pepper and the prepared herbs.
 Toss well to combine.
-Pour the dressed potatoes and green beans all around the meatloaves, spreading across the pan in an even layer.
+Pour the dressed potatoes and green beans around the meatloaves, spreading across the pan in an even layer.

 - Bake for 30 minutes.
 Remove from the oven and toss the green beans and potatoes.
 Top each meatloaf with approximately 1-2 Tb of additional BBQ sauce.